 - You can substitute other fruits and milks per your preference.
-For example, using almond milk in place of the 1% milk.
+For example, using almond or soy milk in place of the dairy milk.

 - You can substitute the ground flaxseeds for chia seeds, nuts, or seeds.

-Feel free to pin this post to save and share with others!
+Feel free to pin this cookie butter overnight oats recipe to save and share with others!